iliyasone/ps3838api/README.md

 # Modern PS3838 API

-A lightweight Python library to interact with the PS3838 API.
+A lightweight Python library to interact with the PS3838 (Pinnacle) API and place bets.

 ## 🔑 Key Idea

 This project aims to keep all method names and behavior as close as possible to the official [PS3838 API documentation](https://ps3838api.github.io/docs/).
 No abstraction layers that get in your way — just a clean, Pythonic functional interface to the raw API.

 If you need assistance, contact me directly on Telegram: [@iliyasone](https://t.me/iliyasone) 💬

+If you don’t have access to the PS3838 API (Pinnacle) yet, feel free to reach out — I can help you get started with obtaining access.

 ## ✨ Features